PakAndrey/Canada-RE-forecasting/README.md

 ## Data Sources

 The data used in this project is sourced from the following:

-- Statistics Canada: Provides economic indicators such as money supply (M2++) and mortgage rates, etc.
-- Canadian Real Estate Association (CREA): Provides monthly home sales and MLS Composite Home Price Benchmark data.
+Statistics Canada, Canadian Real Estate Association (CREA), Canada Mortgage and Housing Corporation (CMHC), RPS.